Dragons Before Unicorns

 Not enough entrepreneurs are starting small, profitable, bootstrapped internet companies.

 The internet is full of opportunity.
 We’re really still at Day 0.
-Decades from now, we’ll sit back and wonder why we weren’t more invested in this tsunami wave of value creation.
+Decades from now, we’ll sit back and wonder why we weren’t more invested in this tsunami of value creation.

 They wait.
-They lament “I still don’t have an idea”
+They lament, “I still don’t have an idea.”

 That’s not true.
 We all have ideas.
 Lots of them.
-None of these ideas though are “unicorn ideas”.
+None of these ideas, though, are “unicorn ideas.”
 Or perhaps we don’t believe them to be unicorn ideas.
-[1] And so we get stuck in the idea stage.
-Not taking that first small step that could change our lives.
+[1] And so we get stuck in the idea stage, not taking that first small step that could change our lives.

-It’s ok to start a small company.
+It’s OK to start a small company.
 But that thought almost never enters our minds.

 Why don’t we start?
 I blame the media and our education system.

 In schools, our professors [2] teach us about economies of scale and efficient market dynamics.
 We’re schooled to respect these big institutions and fear them.
-We naively assume that we can’t be better than big blue.
+We naively assume that we can’t be better than Big Blue.

-But here’s the truth.
-65% of American businesses don’t have a website.
-What does that say about their backend order management systems?
+But here’s the truth: 65% of American businesses don’t have a website.
+What does that say about their back-end order management systems?

-Look at this another way, 65% of American businesses are stuck in the dark ages, and are likely very inefficient.
+Look at this another way: 65% of American businesses are stuck in the Dark Ages and are likely very inefficient.
 They’re waiting to get slaughtered.

 There are thousands of dragons waiting to be created.
 Still not convinced?
 Here’s an idea.

-That wasn’t very hard now, was it?
+That wasn’t very hard, now, was it?

 Learn to slay the dragon first.
 Then start chasing the unicorn.